Enryun/Common_SwiftUI/README.md

 This solution presents a customizable alert whenever the `Binding` error data has value.
 The error must conform to the provided [CommonAlert](#commonalert) protocol.

+Adopting the `CommonAlert` component helps projects by standardizing alert presentations across an application, ensuring a consistent user interface.
+This consistency can reduce development time and errors by providing a unified method for creating and managing alerts.

 #### CommonAlert:

 This `protocol` standardizes the way alerts are created by specifying essential elements that each alert should contain.
 Conforming to this `protocol` ensures consistency in alert presentation and functionality.